wonkes-manoa/wonkes-manoa.github.io/index.md

 ## Community Feedback

 We are interested in your experience using Bowfolio!
-If you would like, please take a couple of minutes to fill out the [Bowfolios Feedback Form](https://forms.gle/hBHdccQEbm4YNfPd6).
+If you would like, please take a couple of minutes to fill out the [Wonkes Feedback Form](https://forms.gle/hBHdccQEbm4YNfPd6).
 It contains only five short questions and will help us understand how to improve the system.

 ## Developer Guide